 UEFA have welcomed us all to a brave new world.
 Gone are meaningless friendly matches between European nations, replaced by...slightly less meaningless friendly matches between European nations.

-The UEFA Nations League kicks off next year, as a way of adding a bit more tension to non-qualifier matches.
+The draw for the UEFA Nations League takes place tomorrow, as a way of adding a bit more tension to non-qualifier matches.
 To do so, there's a prize on offer: qualification for the European Championships.

 All of the 55 UEFA members have been sorted into four different leagues based on their overall rankings, with each of those leagues divided into four groups.
 These league games will be played between September and November in 2018.
 From there, the top sides in each group progress to a Final Four competition, to be played in June 2019.
 Those who finish bottom of their groups in Leagues A, B, and C will be relegated and replaced with the top sides from Leagues B, C, and D respectively.